The Adoption of Blockchain-based Decentralized Exchanges: Crypto Exchanges

-Unlike centralized exchanges which facilitate trades and manage all the orders with their own infrastructure, decentralized exchanges take in, manage and execute orders through a blockchain (typically Ethereum).
-Instead of sending the order directly to the exchange, the users have to submit their orders to the blockchain network and specify a transaction cost (the gas price and gas limit in the Ethereum network).
-The blockchain miner that finds the very next block will execute the orders according to the attached gas price (from highest to lowest), and append them to the blockchain.
-However, even though the blockchain guarantees decentralization of the exchange, it also limits the speed of order execution because the block generation speed is typically 15s/block for Ethereum networks.
-This means that an order submitted to a decentralized exchange needs to wait for at least few seconds before its execution.
-In comparison, an order can be executed in milliseconds in a centralized exchange (\cite{sedgwick_2018}).
+Orders are typically executed on the scale of milliseconds in a centralized exchange (\cite{sedgwick_2018}).
+Unlike centralized exchanges which facilitate trades and manage all orders using their own infrastructure, decentralized exchanges take in, manage, and execute orders through a blockchain-based platform (typically Ethereum).
+Instead of sending the order directly to the exchange, users submit their orders\footnote{Users maintain full custody of their tokens and can overwrite their orders before they are confirmed.
+As a result, users are not exposed to counterparty risk, that is, the risk that the exchange defaults on its obligations to deliver tokens after the transaction is confirmed.
+Upon confirmation, the delivery of tokens is instantaneous.} to the blockchain network and attach a transaction fee (the gas price and gas limit in the Ethereum network).
+The miner that mines the very next block will prioritize orders based on the attached gas price, from highest to lowest, and append them to the blockchain.
+Since each block has a maximum size, the number of orders a miner can include in a single block is limited.
+Hence, an order with a too low transaction fee may need to wait a few minutes before being confirmed and executed.